 Teaching English in South Korea

-Image of student teaching in South Korea
+- Gain hands-on teaching experience in South Korea

 During this 6-week summer program, students will teach English at the Kyung Hwa Private Girls’ School in South Korea while earning practicum credit.
 The program will begin with several on-campus workshops offered during the spring semester and designed to introduce KU students to the Korean language, engage students in cross-cultural activities relevant to South Korea, and provide an opportunity for students to learn more about the school and their Korean hosts.